After 22 years as a professional (internal employee, external consultant, everything in between), I have a developed a theory: LESS IS MORE.

 - People actually do it (easier to keep in mind 3, rather than 10 things).

-Beyond personal and organizational effectiveness, the answer is simple –
+Beyond personal and organizational effectiveness, the answer to “the value of simple rules?” is simple –

 We have enough complexity in our lives already.
-No one is looking to increase it.
+Don’t go looking to increase it.

 I want an app that simplifies my life, not complicates it.
 I want a performance measurement tool that can be understood in a few bullet points, not a 30-page handbook.